hiveot/hub.capnp/README.md

 Build and install from source (tentative):
 ```
 $ git clone https://github.com/wostzone/gateway
-$ make clean             # clean any prior builds
-$ make bin               # Intel x64 binary
-$ make arm               # Arm binary
+$ make all
 ```

-After the build is complete, the distribution binaries can be found in the 'dist' folder.
+After the build is complete, the distribution binaries can be found in the 'dist/bin' folder for 64 bit Intel CPUs and dist/arm for ARM CPUs.

 ## Configuration